gasparl/expapp/docs/TUTORIAL.md

 Page).
 However, it may also happen that a participant does not close the ExpApp but leaves it unattended.
 For this reason, inactivity may also be monitored and related warning may be given ([\[n48\]](https://github.com/gasparl/expapp/search?q=n48)).
-In the boilerplate, for example, a warning message is displayed in case of not pressing either possible response key for over ten seconds.
+In the template, for example, a warning message is displayed in case of not pressing either possible response key for over ten seconds.
 The trials are also halted.
 (Otherwise, if there is a response time limit that automatically ends trials, trials would continue even if unattended.)